Table of Contents

 How Is Los Angeles Combating Speeding-Related Accidents And Fatalities?

-Los Angeles is employing various initiatives to curb injuries and fatalities related to speeding, such as:
+Los Angeles is employing various initiatives to prevent injuries and fatalities related to speeding, such as:

 - The Hollywood Boulevard Safety and Mobility Project by the LA Department of Transportation (LADOT) aims to install safety and mobility improvements along Gower Street and at the intersections of Fountain Avenue and Sunset Boulevard.
 According to LADOT, the location was chosen after 53 severe and fatal collisions from 2010 to 2019.

-- A new law – written by Assemblywoman Laura Friedman (D-Glendale) and signed by Governor Gavin Newsom this year – implements a five-year camera pilot program to run in six California cities.
-Glendale, Los Angeles, Long Beach, Oakland, San Jose, and San Francisco will be putting up speed cameras in certain high-injury networks across the cities.
-These devices would then capture the license plates of speeding cars, and tickets would be sent to registered vehicle owners.
+- A new law, written by Assemblywoman Laura Friedman (D-Glendale) and signed by Governor Gavin Newsom, implements a five-year camera pilot program to run in six California cities.
+Glendale, Los Angeles, Long Beach, Oakland, San Jose, and San Francisco will be putting up speed cameras in certain high-injury areas across the cities.
+These devices would then capture the license plates of speeding cars, and tickets would be sent to the registered owners of these vehicles.

-- Mayor Eric Garcetti has also signed an ordinance that will bring speed limits down by five mph on nearly 180 miles of LA streets.
-The ordinance was passed by the City Council in January and signed by Mayor Garcetti in February.
+- Mayor Eric Garcetti has also signed an ordinance that will bring speed limits down by up to five mph on nearly 180 miles of LA streets.
+The ordinance was passed by the City Council in January 2022 and signed by Mayor Garcetti in February.

-- Moreover, the city of Los Angeles has installed more speed humps and signals and redesigned streets to help make them safer for every motorist, pedestrian, and bicyclist.
+- The city of Los Angeles has installed more speed humps and signals and redesigned streets to help make them safer for all motorists, pedestrians, and bicyclists.

-In addition, LADOT is also encouraging residents and visitors to report excessive speeding, reckless driving, or street racing at (877) 275-5273.
+Additionally, LADOT encourages residents and visitors to report excessive speeding, reckless driving, or street racing by calling (877) 275-5273.

 Can New Technology Prevent Speeding-Related Accidents?